-Leaving children in a vehicle unattended is dangerous for a number of reasons.
+Leaving unattended children in a vehicle is dangerous for a number of reasons.
 A child or others could be injured.
-Children should be warned not to touch the parking brake, brake pedal, or the gear selector lever.
-Do not leave the keys in the ignition.
+Children should be warned not to touch the parking brake, brake pedal, or the shift lever.
+Do not leave the key in the ignition.
 A child could operate power windows, other controls, or move the vehicle.